Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 20 Februari 2025 11.28.58 UTC
+- WIB: Kamis, 20 Februari 2025 12.26.26 UTC
-- WITA: Kamis, 20 Februari 2025 12.28.58 UTC
+- WITA: Kamis, 20 Februari 2025 13.26.26 UTC
-- WIT: Kamis, 20 Februari 2025 13.28.58 UTC
+- WIT: Kamis, 20 Februari 2025 14.26.26 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: success
+Kategori: nature